 - reducing post-op sensitivity

-Learn More About Treatment at Richardson Cosmetic Dentistry
+Learn More About Treatment at Richardson General and Cosmetic Dentistry

 Far too many people avoid needed dental treatment because of anxiety, and a major cause of dental anxiety is not having enough information about what modern dentistry is like.
 If you’d like to learn more about the tools we use at our practice or would like to schedule an appointment, give us a call at (972) 690-6653 or send us an email.